rikhuijzer/blog/index.md

 ```
 \textoutput{basic-plot}

-The source code of this website is available at [GitHub](https://github.com/rikhuijzer/huijzer.xyz).
+The source code of this website is available on [GitHub](https://github.com/rikhuijzer/huijzer.xyz).

 ## Posts